Simple Adaptions

 Victrix Pro BFG Controller

-There are a few different options available that will allow a user to play video games with their eyes.
+There are a few different options available that will allow a user to play video games with their eyes or head movements.
 Most of these are more complicated to set up compared to other adaptive controllers.
 Project Iris and the Hori Flex will allow users to play PC or console games with their eyes, but these require a more complicated set up.
 SpecialEffect has developed their own computer games that work with existing eyegaze devices.
 The set up with the SpecialEffect games is easier but will not give the user the ability to play any console or PC games.
+Cephable and PlayAbility are two free programs that allow individuals to play games with head movements, facial expressions, and other inputs.
+In general eyegaze and head control should be used as last resort options for gaming.
+See below for more details on different options.

 Arcade Joysticks

 Arcade joysticks are an alternative option to an adaptive controller, as they already have large joysticks and buttons built in.
 Therefore, they are an option for those without enough fine motor control to access a standard controller.
 The benefit of this set up is that all the buttons and joysticks are already assembled for a user in a premade system.
 However, the limitation of this set up is that the joysticks and switches cannot be moved or adjusted to meet a specific user’s needs.
-If this set up works for someone out of the box, then it would be a good option, though devices like the Xbox Adaptive Controller are typically preferred due to their potential for customization.
+The one exception to this is the company Evil Controllers who can create a custom arcade joystick setup with the buttons and joysticks arranged based on an individual’s unique needs.
+This requires contacting their customer support to discuss the individualized setup for the gamer.
+Other arcade style joysticks do not allow customization and devices like the Xbox Adaptive Controller are typically preferred due to their potential for personalization.
 Some options for ordering arcade joysticks include Evil Controllers, Axis Controllers, and the Mayflash Fight Stick.